Minimum Requirements for manuscripts submission

 Authors should know that there are fourteen minimal requirements expected of all manuscripts submitted to the Special Journal of Public Health, Nutrition and Dietetics [SJ-PND], for review and consideration before publication

-- Sending of manuscripts to a minimum of two professional peer reviewers for their independent and unbiased judgment regarding the suitability of manuscripts for publication in any of our journals.
+- We send the manuscripts to a minimum of three professional peer reviewers for their independent and unbiased judgment regarding the suitability of manuscripts for publication in any of our journals.
 This can last for 2 weeks depending on the response of reviewers?

-- Authors are given the chance to respond to reviewers’ concerns or confirm they agree with reviewers’ comments about their manuscripts even if there are no concerns or comments.
+- Authors are given the chance to respond to reviewers’ concerns and answer the reviewer’s questions about their manuscripts.
 This can last for 1 week

-- The editorial board makes the final decision about the manuscripts’ fate/status.
-At this point, authors will be allowed to pay the mandatory non-refundable fee of US$250 for middle and low-income countries and US$500 for all high-income developed countries of the world.
+- The editorial board makes the final decision about the manuscripts’ status.
+At this point, authors will be allowed to pay the article processing charge according to the selected waiver conditions before submission of articles. as seen here …

-- All accepted manuscripts will undergo an editorial upgrade, galley proof preparation for author’s approval, plagiarism check, grammar assessment for novelty and quality.
-Online publication can take place within one week after galley proof correction is received and approved by the editorial board.
+- All accepted manuscripts will undergo an editorial upgrade, copy editing, galley proof preparation for author’s approval, plagiarism check, grammar assessment for novelty and quality.
+Online publication can take place within 2 days after galley proof correction is received from authors and approved by the editorial board.

 - Rejected manuscripts are sent back to the corresponding author(s) for upgrade according to reviewers’ comments.
-Duration for response is usually two weeks but we will prefer it should last for one week or we assume the manuscript was withdrawn by the authors
+Duration for response is usually 4 weeks minimum but if we do not get any feedback from such authors within 12 weeks we will assume the manuscript was withdrawn by the authors and we will delete such details from our database

 Editorial screening on quality of manuscripts processed for per review

-- Manuscripts must provide answers to unanswered public health, socio-demographic, socio-economic, Biomedical, Pathological, and Clinical questions, and other research questions
+- Manuscripts must provide answers to unanswered public health, Nutrition and Dietetics, and other relevant questions

-- There must be clearly descriptive innovative ways for early detection (Diagnostic), prevention (Vaccine), and control (management) of human disease
+- There must be clearly descriptive innovative ways for early detection (Diagnostic), prevention (Vaccine), and control (management) of public health, Nutrition, and Dietetics,

-- Outlines the role of vectors in disease transmission
+- Outlines the role of vectors in public health, Nutrition and Dietetics, disease transmission

-- Elucidates the science behind host-microbial interactions that will ultimately improve current knowledge on diagnosis prevention and control of diseases
+- Elucidates the science behind scientific observations that will ultimately improve current knowledge on diagnosis prevention and control of public health, Nutrition, and Dietetics, related diseases

-- Illuminates the molecular and phenotypic markers/predictors of host colonization/infections with special pathogens and how this knowledge will lead to effective forecast prevention and control of diseases
+- Illuminates the molecular and phenotypic markers/predictors of public health, Nutrition and Dietetics, related diseases, and how to generate knowledge that will lead to effective forecast, prevention and control of public health, Nutrition and Dietetics, related diseases

-- Highlights modern approaches in the use of immune-, chemo-, radio, bio, herbal-therapies for prevention and control diseases
+- Highlights modern approaches in the use of therapies for prevention and control public health, Nutrition and Dietetics, related diseases

 Authors notes on our peer review process

-Authors should note that all manuscripts must undergo a double-blinded peer-review process by a minimum of two expert professionals who must recommend the acceptance of any paper before being considered for publication.
-This journal uses double–blind review, which means that both the reviewer and author identities are hidden from the reviewers, and authors, throughout the review process.
+Authors should note that all manuscripts must undergo a double-blinded peer-review process by a minimum of three expert professionals, two of whom must recommend the acceptance of any paper before being considered for publication.
+This journal uses a double–blind review, which means that both the reviewer and author identities are hidden from the reviewers, and authors, throughout the review process.
 This is so to avoid bias and conflict of interest.

-Nevertheless, if reviewers or authors still have reason to challenge the suggestions of reviewers, we send them to other expert professionals whose identities we do not reveal.
+Nevertheless, if reviewers or authors still have reason to challenge the suggestions for which papers were rejected, an official complaint must be lodged to the editorial office.
+This complaint will be sent to other expert professionals for unbiased advice.
+The identities of these external professional advisers will not be revealed in line with our ethics policies.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.

-The Editorial Board, based on the advice of two or more expert reviewers may reject a paper.
+Based on the advice of two or more expert reviewers, the Editorial Board may reject a paper.
 These rejected papers are rapidly returned to the manuscript authors, usually within three weeks.
 Papers can also be returned within 48hrs back to authors if the editorial office can confirm that manuscripts were not prepared according to our format

-Manuscripts sent to the Special Journal of Public Health, Nutrition and Dietetics [SJ-PND], should be according to our style.
+Manuscripts sent to this journal should be according to our style.
 Original observations including new findings can be submitted for consideration.

 The document should be written in English, French, Chinese, or Spanish in clear and direct terms.
 The final submitted document will be translated to English before it is sent to the external peer reviewers.
 Authors may authorize us to include some French, Spanish, or Chinese Abstracts together with the English version.
 This will be done for free.
 Pages must be numbered successively, and all manuscripts must follow the Vancouver style.